 European policies and regulations, including the Common Agricultural Policy, have spurred scale enlargement, specialisation, monocultures and capital intensive farming.
 This has triggered a race to the bottom, with farmers being forced to produce at ever lowering prices and exploit their own labour as well as the natural resources upon which farming is based.
 As a result, numerous farmers have to close down business every day and mainstream agriculture has become a threat to the health of people, animals, and soils.
 Meanwhile, Europe produces a food surplus that either goes to waste or is sold abroad at dump prices – a practice that is endangering the livelihoods of farmers abroad.
 At the same time, the global North and especially the EU, remains the largest importer of (mainly raw) agricultural materials.
 Much of this is produced by large scale agricultural enterprises in the Global South, many of which have been accused of involvement in land grabbing, deforestation and environmental degradation.

 In the midst of this crisis, people are building alternatives, reclaiming autonomy and control over food and farming.
 These initiatives, which come from food producers, small scale processors, chefs, urban citizens and others are based largely on self-organised ways of doing and being.
 Many of them are young, full of aspiration, hope and energy.
 They work with -instead of against- nature and are driven by values of dignity, solidarity, autonomy and justice.
 Their practices show the contours of a new paradigm in food and farming that is based on the principles of agroecology and food sovereignty.

-Agroecology, when accompanied by supportive policies, governance, power structures, local networks and markets, has the potential to offer a way out of the spiral of exploitation and degradation in which food production in Europe, and around the world, is situated.
-While the gross number of farmers is disappearing, the number of agroecological farmers, including urban, peri-urban and community supported agriculture farms, are experiencing explosive growth in Europe.
+Agroecology, when accompanied by supportive policies, governance, power structures, local networks and markets, has the potential to offer a way out of the spiral of exploitation and degradation in which food production around the world, is situated.
+While the gross number of farmers is disappearing, the number of agroecological farmers, including urban, peri-urban and community supported agriculture farms, are experiencing explosive growth.
 At the same time, more and more citizens seek healthy and sustainable food and engage in new relations of mutual support with producers.